DCAN-Labs/nda-abcd-s3-downloader/README.md

                         Path to existent folder to contain your download success and failure logs.
-By default, the logs are output to your home directory: ~/ -d, --data-subsets-file
+By default, the logs are output to your home directory: ~/ -b, --basenames-file
-                        Path to a .txt file containing a list of all the data subset names to download for each subject.
+                        Path to a .txt file containing a list of all the data subset basenames names to download for each subject.
 By default all the possible derivatives and inputs will be will be used.
 This is the data_subsets.txt file included in this repository.
 To select a subset it is recomended